-# Runtime User Connections
+# Runtime user connections

 # How do runtime user connections work?

-When enabled, the Runtime user connections feature allows users to authenticate themselves when a recipe runs, allowing the recipe to execute actions using their own credentials.
+The Runtime user connections feature allows users to authenticate themselves when a recipe runs, allowing the recipe to execute actions using their own credentials.

 For example: We have a recipe that uses Workbot to create opportunities in Salesforce.
 Here's what the execution would look like with and without runtime user connections: